SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Settings%20Editor.JPG)

 With this editor, which is also available as a separate application named *Simulator Settings.exe*, you can change the runtime settings for Simulator Controller.
 In contrast to the general configuration, which configures all required and optional components of your simulation rig, here you decide which of them you want to use for the next run and onward and how they should behave.
+Please note, that you can click on the blue label of the dialog title, which will open this documentation in your browser.

 Beside maintaining this startup configuration, you can jump to the [configuration tool](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Installation-&-Configuration#configuration) by clicking on the button "Configuration...".
 This might be helpful, if you detect an error in your simulation rig configuration or if you want to add a new simulation game, you just installed on your PC.